xjhofernandes/ecs-container-verification/README.md

 # ecs-container-verification
-Test to check numbers of containers are live in ECS.
+Test to check numbers of containers are running in ECS.